-Did you ever dream of travelling the world?
-Seeing the endless tea fields in Sri Lanka, exploring the cultural heritage sites in Vietnam or standing on the ancient grounds of Machu Picchu?
-Can you imagine that many 20-something year olds are doing exactly this without giving up their career?
+Did you ever dream of traveling the world?
+Seeing the endless tea fields in Sri Lanka, exploring the cultural heritage sites in Vietnam, or standing on the ancient grounds of Machu Picchu?
+Can you imagine that many 20-something-year-olds are doing exactly this without giving up their career?

 Think about it, why does a copywriter, blogger or PR professional need to stare at the same four walls 9-5, Monday to Friday?
 All the work and communications is done online and over email, and with just a laptop, internet access and a few spare hours a day, you can let your fingers do the earning.

-If you are you a talented logo, branding or packaging designer, crowdsourcing design websites like DesignBro.com are making life much easier for the ‘digital design nomad’ to get new clients.
-You can travel the world and when you are available, you just log in, upload your portfolio (which will need to be approved) and take part in contests that can pay your way around the world.
+If you are a talented logo, branding, or packaging designer, crowdsourcing design websites like DesignBro.com are making life much easier for the ‘digital design nomad’ to get new clients.
+You can travel the world and when you are available, you just log in, upload your portfolio (which will need to be approved), and take part in contests that can pay your way around the world.
 Just like that, you become a digital nomad.

 Are you any good in Js, C++, Ruby, or Java?
 In that case, count yourself lucky, all you need is your laptop, backpack and a pair of sunglasses and you’re set!
 With demand for programmers skyrocketing over recent years, you are bound to find a client that’s happy to work with you from a distance.
 The only difficulties you’ll face is deciding where to go and how long you want to spend there.